What budget should you plan for a trip to Guadeloupe?

 - Canyoning (4 hours): €60

-- Visit to Grand Cul-de-Sac Marin, including islets, snorkeling, swimming, turtle and fish watching: half day, approx. €50
+- Visit to Grand Cul-de-Sac Marin, including islets, snorkeling, swimming, and turtle and fish watching: half day, approximately €50

 - Guided hike to La Soufrière (full day): €45